Kimserey/BlogArchive/20160323_Compose_WebSharper_Sitelets_with_fsx_files_part1.md

 ## Exploring WebSharper.Warp

-`WebSharper.Warp` is a library which allows us to boot a sitelet from an .fsx file and run the sitelet from the FSI.
+`WebSharper.Warp` is a library which allows us to boot a sitelet from a `.fsx` file and run the sitelet from the FSI.

-Here's a short example - if you want better explanation, [I covered it in last week post I made](http://kimsereyblog.blogspot.co.uk/2016/03/prototyping-web-app-made-easy-with.html).
+Here's a short example - if you want better explanation, [I covered it in last week post](http://kimsereyblog.blogspot.co.uk/2016/03/prototyping-web-app-made-easy-with.html).

-The following script can be run in a .fsx.
+The following script can be run in a `.fsx`.
 It boots up a SPA served on `localhost:9000`, with JS code and makes one call to a backend endpoint to get a `Hello!`.
 We basically get all the power of `WebSharper` to be run from FSI.
 It makes it easy to rapidly scribble some prototype and run a complete `WebSharper` webapp.

 ```
 #I "../packages/"